 Employees Stock Option Schemes (ESOS)

-ESOS is the most common employee ownership plan, and under this scheme, employees can buy stocks at a given price after the besting period.
+ESOS is the most common employee ownership plan, and under this scheme, employees can buy stocks at a given price after the vesting period.
 This plan doesn’t obligate the employees to invest in the company’s stocks.

 Employee Stock Purchase Plans (ESPP)